 Fashion is a highly dynamic and competitive industry.
 It is also one of the most sought-after careers.
-To pursue a career in fashion design, one must acquire eclectic skill-sets along besides putting in a lot of hard work.
+To pursue a career in fashion design, one must acquire eclectic skill sets and put in a lot of hard work.

 The fashion industry consists of four levels: the production of raw materials, principally fibres and textiles but also leather and fur; the production of fashion goods by designers, manufacturers, contractors, and others; retail sales; and various forms of advertising and promotion.

-Clothing industry or garment industry summarizes the types of trade and industry along the production and value chain of clothing, starting with the business online (producers of cotton, wool, fur, and synthetic fibre), embellishment using embroidery
+The clothing industry or garment industry summarizes the types of trade and industry along the production and value chain of clothing, starting with the business online (producers of cotton, wool, fur, and synthetic fibre), and embellishment using embroidery

 - It’s not just for glamour.
-Fashion is never easy and, of course, not always glamourous as often believed
+Fashion is never easy and, of course, not always glamorous as often believed

 - Reinvent yourself